EmasXP/gaslawork/README.md

 - :controller - `index`
 - :action - `index`

-The defaults is going to be used if the parameter is not set by the URL.
+The defaults are going to be used if a parameter is not set by the URL.

 The namespace prefix is where Gaslawork should be looking for the controllers.